 - Additionally, when the defence team are down in Cuba Jessup presents himself as an admirer of Kaffee's late father for his work defending civil rights.
 He's also Nice to the Waiter.

 - The first example becomes a case of extreme Moral Myopia when you consider that his longtime comrade Markinson just killed himself, not to mention that he's scheming to pass the buck for his morally bankrupt actions onto his underlings.

 "We joined the Marines because we wanted to live our lives by a certain code, and we found it in the Corps.
 Now you're asking us to sign a piece of paper that says we have no honor.
 You're asking us to say we're not Marines.
 If a court decides that what we did was wrong, then I'll accept whatever punishment they give.
 But I believe I was right sir, I believe I did my job, and I WILL NOT DISHONOR MYSELF, MY UNIT, OR THE CORPS SO I CAN GO HOME IN SIX MONTHS! [beat] Sir.

-Punch Clock Villain: Ross is a minor version of this trope.
-He's opposing the heroes of the story because it's his job to do so and it's well-established that otherwise, he's on very friendly terms with Kaffee.
-Their good-natured banter after the trial shows that despite the often heated proceedings, there are no hard feelings on either side.
+- Punch Clock Villain: Ross is a minor version of this trope.
+He's opposing the heroes of the story because he is representing the US government and it's his job to do so.
+It's well-established that otherwise he's on very friendly terms with Kaffee.
+Their good-natured banter after the trial shows that, despite the often heated proceedings, there are no hard feelings on either side.